dart-lang/site-www/src/_guides/language/language-tour.md

 ## Isolates

-Modern web browsers, even on mobile platforms, run on multi-core CPUs.
+Most computers, even on mobile platforms, have multi-core CPUs.
 To take advantage of all those cores, developers traditionally use shared-memory threads running concurrently.
 However, shared-state concurrency is error prone and can lead to complicated code.